-Designed to separate debris ranging in size from 140 microns up to approximately the size of whole fuel pellets (whole fuel pellets included), the knockout canister, Figure 2.3-1, is part of the Fines/Debris Vacuum System.
-The influent comes directly from the defueling vacuum system inside the reactor while the outlet flow goes to a filter canister for further treatment.
+The knockout canister, Figure 2.3-1, will be used as part of the vacuuming systems.
 Flow fittings are 2" cam and groove type similar to the filter canister fittings and are capped or plugged after use.
 Externally, the knockout canister is similar to the other canisters, using the same outer shell design.
 It also incorporates the same handling tool interface.

 The internals module for the knockout canister is supported from a lower header welded to the outer shell.
 An array of four outer neutron absorber rods around a central neutron absorber rod is located in the canister for criticality control.
-The four outer rods are 1.315" O.D. tubes filled with vibrapacked B4C powder.
-The central absorber rod is comprised of an outer strongback tube surrounding a 2.125" O.D. tube filled with B_4C powder.
+The four outer rods are 1.315" O.D. tubes filled with sintered B4C pellets.

+The central absorber rod is comprised of an outer strongback tube surrounding a 2.125" O.D. tube filled with sintered B4C pellets.
 Lateral support for the neutron absorber rods and center assembly is provided by intermediate support plates.
 The influent flow is directed tangentially along the inner diameter of the shell, setting up a swirling action of the water within the canister.
 The large particulates settle out and the water moves upwards, exiting the canister through a machined outlet in the head.
-A full flow screen ensures that particles larger than 840 microns will not escape from the knockout canister.
+A full flow screen ensures that particles larger than 850 microns will not escape from the knockout canister.
+This screen has been designed to withstand the maximum pressure differential across the screen that can be developed by the vacuum system equipment.